 Spotify slashes 17% of jobs in third round of cuts this year

-Spotify, a music streaming service, is laying off 17% of its workforce in its third round of layoffs this year.
+Spotify is laying off 17% of its workforce in the popular music streaming service's third round of layoffs this year.

-The cuts, said Spotify CEO Daniel Ek Monday in a letter to employees, form part of the company's efforts to "rightsize" its workforce in an effort to sustain "profitability amid slowing economic growth."
+The cuts reflect the company's efforts to adjust its workforce to sustain "profitability amid slowing economic growth," Spotify CEO Daniel Ek said Monday in a letter to employees.
 The post didn't specify how many employees would lose their jobs, but a spokesperson confirmed that it amounts to about 1,500 people.

 "Despite our efforts to reduce costs this past year, our cost structure for where we need to be is still too big," Ek said in the letter.

-The Stockholm, Sweden-based company had used cheap financing to expand its business and "invested significantly" in employees, content and marketing in 2020 and 2021, a time when many tech companies were ramping up their hiring, the blog post said.
+The Stockholm, Sweden-based company had used cheap financing to expand its business and "invested significantly" in employees, content and marketing in 2020 and 2021, a time when many tech companies were ramping up their hiring, Spotify said in its blog post.

 But Ek indicated that the company was caught out as central banks started hiking interest rates last year, which can slow economic growth.
 Both are posing a challenge, he said.